ghga-de/milestones-docs/47-bluestreak-cleaner-wrasse/technical_specification.md

 ## Scope
 ### Outline:

-This epic aims to provide mechanisms to remove no longer needed objects from intermediate objectstorage buckets, i.e. every bucket except the permanent one.
+This epic aims to provide mechanisms to remove no longer needed objects from intermediate object storage buckets, i.e. every bucket except the permanent one.
 To this end, two questions have to be solved for each bucket:
  - Which service is responsible for cleaning which bucket?
  - How is the cleaning job initiated, i.e. by event or periodically?